-A key question is why mobile water separates from bulk soil water isotopically?
+- A key question is why mobile water separates from bulk soil water isotopically?
 Some studies indicate that mobile and bulk soil water might be derived from precipitation falling at different times (e.g., Gierke et al., 2016; Allen et al., 2019).
 In some environments, small pores that contain tightly bound water are preferentially filled by snowmelt from winter and spring, whereas mobile water from summer thunderstorms infiltrates quickly through macropores along preferential flow paths.
-Due to the seasonal variation in precipitation, winter and summer precipitation have different isotope signals (Bowen et al., 2019), resulting in distinct differences in isotopic patterns between mobile and bulk soil water.
+Due to the seasonal variation in precipitation, winter and summer precipitation have different isotope signals (Bowen et al., 2019), - 270 resulting in distinct differences in isotopic patterns between mobile and bulk soil water.
 Precipitation in winter (December-February) and summer (June-September) accounted for 2% and 77% of total average annual precipitation (464 mm) from 2003 to 2019, respectively, at our study site.
 Such small amounts of winter precipitation might not be able to fill the small pores.
-However, our finding that mobile and bulk soil water maintained distinct isotopic signals indicates that this separation may be eaused by other factors, and not necessarily by seasonal variation in precipitation.

-We also found the degree of separation between the lc-excess of mobile and bulk soil water gradually decreased as the soil depth increased (e.g., 100 cm and 150 cm).
-On the one hand, for the following reasons.
-The effect of soil evaporation on bulk soil water gradually weakens with increases in ing soil depths.
-Thus, the enriched isotopic signals composition formed by evaporation in bulk soil water gradually decline or even disappear.
-In addition On the other hand, mobile water in deep layers is more likely to be recharged by both preferential and matrix flows than by preferential flow alone (Xiang et al., 2019).
-Under matrix flow conditions, newly infiltrated water displaces existing 'old water', pushing it deeper into the soil profile and eventually into groundwater (Zheng et al., 2019), so both mobile water and less mobile water in deep layers are more fully mixed than in shallow layers mobile water mixes with tightly bound water (Sprenger et al., 2016; Kubert et al., 2020).
-Although the mixing of mobile and tightly bound water conflicts with the original hypothesis of Brooks et al. (2010), evidence Evidence of this phenomenon mixing has been provided by Vargas et al. (2017), who found that 75 to 95% of tightly bound less mobile water isotopically exchanged with mobile water in a glasshouse experiment with potted Persea americana in two contrasting soil types.
-In addition, Adams et al. (2020) found that mobile and bound less mobile soil water isotope ratiosic composition are affected by soil texture and mineralogy (e.g., smectite and clay contents).
-The extent to which tightly boundless mobile water mixes with mobile water is unclear at our study site, but such exchange might be one of the reasons for the weakening of the separation between mobile and bulk soil water in deep layers.
+However, our finding that mobile and bulk soil water maintained distinct isotopic signals indicates that this separation may be caused by other factors, and not necessarily by seasonal variation in precipitation. - We also found the degree of separation between the lc-excess of mobile and bulk soil water gradually decreased as the soil depth increased (e.g., 100 cm and 150 cm), for the following reasons.
+The effect of soil evaporation on bulk soil water gradually weakens with increases in soil depths.
+Thus, the enriched isotopic signals formed by evaporation in bulk soil water gradually decline or even disappear.
+In addition, mobile water in deep layers is more likely to be recharged by both preferential and matrix flows than by preferential flow alone (Xiang et al., 2019).
+Under matrix flow conditions, newly infiltrated water - 280 displaces existing 'old water', pushing it deeper into the soil profile and eventually into groundwater (Zheng et al., 2019), so mobile water mixes with tightly bound water.
+Although the mixing of mobile and tightly bound water conflicts with the original hypothesis of Brooks et al. (2010), evidence of this phenomenon has been provided by Vargas et al. (2017), who found that 75 to 95% of tightly bound water isotopically exchanged with mobile water in a glasshouse experiment with potted Persea americana in two contrasting soil types.
+In addition, Adams et al. (2020) found that mobile and bound soil water isotope ratios - are affected by soil texture and mineralogy (e.g., smectite and clay contents).
+The extent to which tightly bound water mixes with mobile water is unclear at our study site, but such exchange might be one of the reasons for the weakening of the separation between mobile and bulk soil water in deep layers.
 These findings suggest that mobile and bulk soil water at all measured depths were continuously separated in the soil matrix, which might be related more to fundamental processes that drive isotopic changes (e.g., soil evaporation and water flow paths) than to soil water conditions.
 This result is consistent with findings by Evaristo et al. (2016) and Dubbert et al. (2019) that the isotopic distinction in the TWW hypothesis may be driven by spatiotemporal dynamics of soil water profiles associated with soil evaporation.